shaack/bootstrap-input-spinner/README.md

 ## Usage

 ### HTML
-Create the element attribute compatible to the native `input` element.
+Create the element in HTML.
+The attributes are compatible to the native `input[type="number"]` element.
 ```html
 <input type="number" value="50" min="0" max="100" step="10"/>
 ```